blacklabelops-legacy/letsencrypt/README.md

 # How It Works

-You can create and renew let's encrypt ssl certificates!
+You can create and renew Let's Encrypt SSL certificates!

 Generate the certificates.
 This is a one time operation!